Miktoms/First-Assignment/docs/Tour_Sign_on.md

 3. Date of Birth (This will populate a function used to determine if it is anyone's birthday on the tour selected)
 4. Gender
 5. What Country is home
+6. email
-6. Dietary Requirements
+7. Dietary Requirements

-   - Yes/No
-     - ​	If Yes ask What is the requirement, if no, we don't need any further information.
+   - ​	If Yes ask What is the requirement.
+   -  if no, we don't need any further information.
+8. ​
+   - -

-Free text
+     - Free text

 1.